qawemlilo/node-blogger/README.md

 # Node Blogger

-Node Blogger is a small Node.js blogging engine that compiles your posts written in markdown to static html files.
+Node Blogger is a small Node.js blogging engine that compiles markdown to html.

 ## Installation
 ```